-Following the implementation of the Board Diversity Policy in 2021, Board diversity has been a focus area for the Board of Directors during 2022, and in particular the need to improve gender diversity on the Board of Directors.
-Our overriding objective continues to be to ensure an inclusive and diverse membership of the Board of Directors with the skills, expertise and experience to guide Subsea7.
-While we believe that the Board of Directors has the necessary skills, expertise and experience to guide Subsea7, we recognise gender diversity as an area of weakness and during 2022 the Corporate Governance and Nominations Committee was actively engaged in identifying female candidates with the range of skills needed to enhance the Board.
-At the end of 2022, there was only one female Director on the Board, however, building upon the work carried out in 2022, we are committed to there being 30% female representation on the Board of Directors in 2023, and the intention is for an additional female candidate to be presented for election by the shareholders of the Company at the 2023 AGM.
+Since the implementation of the Board Diversity Policy in 2021, Board diversity has been a focus area for the Board of Directors.
+The overriding objective continues to be to ensure an inclusive and diverse Board of Directors with a balance of skills, expertise and experience to guide Subsea7.
+It was recognised in 2022 that gender diversity was an area for improvement, and with this in mind, during 2023 the Corporate Governance and Nominations Committee continued to actively seek female candidates with the range of skills needed to enhance the Board.
+This culminated in the successful appointment of a second female Director with the requisite skill set at the 2023 AGM.
+The Board of Directors' objective is now to have at least 30% female representation on the Board, with a commitment to have a minimum of one female Director.